Ming-DeMers/CSA-Website/design-plan/design-journey.md

 TODO: copy interview questions
 TODO: take notes inline with questions

+**Interviewee 4:**

+TODO: tell us a bit about your participant

+TODO: copy interview questions
+TODO: take notes inline with questions

+TODO: add additional interviewees as needed

+**Interviewee 5:**

+TODO: tell us a bit about your participant

+TODO: copy interview questions
+TODO: take notes inline with questions

+TODO: add additional interviewees as needed

 ### Goals (Milestone 2)
 > Analyze your audience's goals from your notes above.